 The career aptitude test can also be a gentle guiding light.
 Often we don’t know what we are very good at.
-Sure, we may get good scores and grades at school, but does that accurately tell you what work you will be really good at later in life.
+Sure, we may get good scores and grades at school, but does that accurately tell you what work you will be good at later in life.
 When you think about it, you are at work for a long time over many years.
-It makes sense to learn early on what you would be good at as that would certainly make life easier for you in the long-term.
+It makes sense to learn early on what you would be good at as that would undoubtedly make life easier for you in the long-term.

 You might have an idea that you want to be involved in construction, but a career aptitude test may tell you that you would be better suited to a career with numbers, like an accountant.
-You may never have thought about being an accountant, but you may discover when you learn exactly what accountants do that it is something you would enjoy.
+You may never have thought about being an accountant, but you may discover when you learn what accountants do that it is something you would enjoy.

 The career aptitude test is different from the job aptitude test as that is more specific.
-The career test is designed to point you in the right direction, the job aptitude test is to confirm you’ve found the right job in that career field.
+The career test is designed to point you in the right direction; the job aptitude test is to confirm you’ve found the right job in that career field.
 What is important though is that a prospective employer also gets a degree of reassurance.

 Depending on your chosen career, it can cost many thousands of pounds, Euros or dollars to train a person to do a specific job.
 The armed forces are a prime example where a career aptitude test can prove invaluable both for the recruit, and the armed forces.
 Think about someone who has their heart set on being a pilot, or a surgeon.

 In either case, the training costs are astronomical.
 Now the aptitude tests may well show that a career in that field may be suitable or appropriate.
-What a career test doesn’t show is how good you might be as a pilot, it just indicates that the Air Force might be a good career choice.
+What a career test doesn’t show is how good you might be a pilot, it just indicates that the Air Force might be a good career choice.
 It may turn out that you would make a better general practitioner or navigator.
 But at least you would be working in the right field where your career was concerned.

-As for your employer, the last thing an employer will want at the end of a two year apprenticeship is to see you fail.
+As for your employer, the last thing an employer will want at the end of a two-year apprenticeship is to see you fail.
 That means all the time and money invested in you will see no financial return.
 It also means the whole process will have to be repeated with a new apprentice.

 Well as discussed above, employers can spend a lot of money training a new member of staff.
-They don’t have to be the health service or the armed forces, they could be a small and independent yacht builder.
-The time they have to invest in you is substantial and all the time they spend teaching you, they lose money.
+They don’t have to be the health service or the armed forces; they could be a small and independent yacht builder.
+The time they have to invest in you is substantial, and all the time they spend teaching you, they lose money.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 You can preview and edit on the next page before your submission is sent in.
 You will also be informed about this site's privacy policies.